Effective budget management: A comprehensive guide for business leaders

 - Timing: Whether spend or revenue occurred earlier or later than planned

-- Efficiency: Whether process performance increased or reduced costs
+- Efficiency: Whether process changes increased or reduced costs

 | Category | Budget | Actual | Variance | Variance % | Notes |